 WHILE these things were transacting, Mummius bringing with him Orestes, who prior to this had been an arbitrator between the Achaians and Lacedsemonians, arrived about break of day at the Roman army; and sending Metellus with his forces into Macedonia, staid himself in the Isthmus till all his army was collected together.
-In his army he had three thousand five hundred horse, and twenty-three thousand foot.
-The Cretan archers, too, came to his assistance; and Philopoemen with a band sent by Attalus from Pergamus, which is above Caicus.
+In his army he had three thousand five hundred horse, and twenty-three thousand The Cretan archers, too, came to his assistance; and Philopoemen with a band sent by Attalus from Pergamus, which is above Caicus.
 Mummius was likewise assisted by some Italian forces.
 But there was a guard before his army, at about the distance of twelve stadia from the camps.
-This guard, which did not keep a very careful watch through too much confidence in the strength of the Romans, was attacked by the Achaians, who slew many of them, but pursued still more of them to their camps, and took five hundred shields.
-The Achaians elated with this victory, marched to battle before the Romans.
-As soon, however, horse opposed that of the Achsians, the Achsian horse immediately fled, and did not even sustain the first impression of the Roman horse.
-The heavy armed foot of the Achsians were indeed very much dejected by the flight of the horse, but yet had the boldness to attack the Roman foot; and, though they were overpowered by the multitude of their enemies, and worn out with wounds, yet they stood their ground, till a thousand chosen men of the Romans attacked them on their side, and thus put them to flight.
+This guard, which did not keep a very careful watch through too much confidence in the strength of the Romans, was attacked by the Achaians, who slew many of them, but purspeci still more of them to their camps, and took five hun-The Achaians elated with this victory, dired shields. marched to battle before the Romans.
+As soon, however, as Mummius faced them with his army, and the Roman horse opposed that of the Achaians, the Achaian horse immediately fled, and did not even sustain the first impression of the Roman horse.
+The heavy armed foot of the Achaians were indeed very much dejected by the flight of the horse, but yet had the boldness to attack the Roman foot; and, though they were overpowered by the multitude of their enemies, and worn out with wounds, yet they stood their ground, till a thousand chosen men of the Romans attacked them on their side, and thus put them to flight.
 If, indeed, Diæus, after the battle, had been bold enough to enter into Corinth, and receive within the walls the flying remains of his army, the Achaians, perhaps, if the affair had terminated in a siege and the war protracted, might have obtained milder conditions from Mummius.